Is God Personal Or Just A First Cause?

 The consciousness argument pushes further

 The argument from consciousness suggests that the first cause is not merely powerful but mental.
-If consciousness cannot be reduced to physical processes — if there is an irreducibly non-physical dimension to subjective experience — then the physical universe contains something that physical causes alone cannot account for.
+If consciousness cannot be reduced to physical processes, if there is an irreducibly non-physical dimension to subjective experience, then the physical universe contains something that physical causes alone cannot account for.
 The existence of consciousness in the universe requires, at minimum, that consciousness is the kind of thing the universe can produce.
-And a universe that produces consciousness from a source that is itself non-conscious seems to require more explanation than a universe whose ground is itself conscious.
+A universe that produces consciousness from a source that is itself non-conscious seems to require more explanation than a universe whose ground is itself conscious.

 The philosopher who exists in a universe of pure matter, trying to explain how matter produces the felt qualities of experience, has a much harder problem than the philosopher whose universe has a conscious ground.
 The first cause that explains the emergence of consciousness in the universe is more plausibly a conscious first cause than an unconscious one.